Shivaprasadr/my_flask_project/README.md

 TO DO TASKS
 1>test scripts or code coverage - completed
-2>docker image to be created fo project
+2>docker image to be created for project
 3> create a github actions for buildng
 4> create a docker launch in the docker desktop
 5>try to create a projct structure so that we can add any aditional files/web pages  when required to the project easily.
 6>(best login type) 2 factor authentication
+7> remove the pwds and clean code.

 ######################################################
+for running the test coverage we need to create the database as its not created when the db docker was started login to the db with root access

+CREATE DATABASE my_test_database;

-mysql> SELECT user FROM mysql.user;
+SELECT user FROM mysql.user;
 SELECT user, host FROM mysql.user WHERE host = '%';

 CREATE USER 'flask_user'@'%' IDENTIFIED BY 'user123';